teamsmiley/teamsmiley.github.io/_posts/2020-08-15-ionic-deeplink.md

 다음은 참고

 > Unfortunately, App Links don't work in all circumstances.
 Here are some common rules:

-> App Links may not work if you paste the link into the browser URL field.
+<br/>App Links may not work if you paste the link into the browser URL field.
-> App Links may not open the app when they are "wrapped" by tracking links.
+<br/>App Links may not open the app when they are "wrapped" by tracking links.
-> Apps with built-in webviews (Google, Twitter, Facebook, Facebook Messenger, WeChat, etc.) may work with App Links only when a webview is already open.
+<br/>Apps with built-in webviews (Google, Twitter, Facebook, Facebook Messenger, WeChat, etc.) may work with App Links only when a webview is already open.
 In other words, App Links could not work in-app from the feed or main app views.

 ### Add Intent Filter